What Does FEXI Measure in Neurons?: Speculations

-Exchange time has been targeted in a number of diffusion MRI experiments.
+Exchange time $\tau_x$ has been targeted in a number of diffusion MRI experiments.
 The results are widely, two orders of magnitude, dispersed, see Fig.\,1 and Table\,S1 in Ref.\,\cite{Li2023} for an overview.
 An obvious reason for such a dispersion is the variety of objects, methods and targeted quantities.
 Focusing on the fast-exchange side of the reported spectrum, the exchange time reaches a few tens of millisecond.
-In particular, a thorough recent study \cite{Chan2024_preprint} reported the median value $\tau_{\rm x}=r_{\rm x}^{-1}=13{\,\rm ms}$ (using an other method, not FEXI).
+In particular, a thorough recent study \cite{Chan2025} reported the median value $\tau_{\rm x}=r_{\rm x}^{-1}=13{\,\rm ms}$ (using an other method, not FEXI).
 This time is surprisingly short, which motivates a deeper look into different measurement techniques.
 The central quantity is the membrane permeability, which we estimate in the next section.
-While the above results are precise, the following consideration suffers from insufficient data such as missing details about experimental cells.
-The obtained figures are therefore only plausible estimates, which suggests putting it in Discussion rather than the result section.
+While the above results are precise, the following consideration suffers from insufficient data such as missing details about previously performed experiments.
+The obtained figures are therefore only plausible estimates, which is reflected in the title of this section.